Paul-the-Wizord/paul-the-wizord.github.io/cv.md

 title: Curriculum Vitae
 permalink: /cv/
 last_updated: August 2025
-description: This page list my higher education some teaching experience and is yet to be filled with work experiences outside the academic context.
+description: This page lists my higher education some teaching experience and is yet to be filled with work experiences outside the academic context.

 education:
   - date: Present